Brad Keselowski: 2023: Back in the Playoffs

+2024: Winless streak snapped

+Keselowski started the 2024 season with a 33rd-place DNF at the 2024 Daytona 500.
+At Darlington, he took advantage of teammate Chris Buescher and Tyler Reddick colliding in turn 4 with ten laps to go, and held off Ty Gibbs for his first win of 2024, snapping a 110 race winless streak for himself and a 33 race winless streak across all three series for Ford dating back to the 2023 Cup Series Season Finale Keselowski was eliminated from the playoffs at the conclusion of the Round of 16.
+On November 7, RFK announced that McCall would not return to the No. 6 car in 2025.

+Business career

 Brad Keselowski Racing

 Keselowski formed his race team in 2007.
 The team began competing in the Truck Series in 2008.
-Keselowski drove the No. 29 Chevrolet himself and earned the team's first Top 10 finish.
+Keselowski drove the No. 29 Chevrolet himself and earned the team's first top-ten finish.

 In 2011 and part of 2012, Parker Kligerman drove the No. 29 Ram in the Camping World Truck Series for BKR.
-Kligerman finished 11th in points in 2011, but was released from BKR midway through the 2012 season, being replaced by Ryan Blaney.
+Kligerman finished eleventh in points in 2011 but was released from BKR midway through the 2012 season, being replaced by Ryan Blaney.
 Blaney drove the team to its first victory on September 15, 2012, at Iowa Speedway.

 In 2013, Keselowski was honored with the National Polish-American Sports Hall of Fame Excellence in Sports Award, in Troy, Michigan.

 On August 17, 2017, Keselowski announced that BKR would close at the end of the 2017 season, though he remained hopeful to reopen the team in the future and turn it into a Cup Series team.
+This vision was partly realized when Keselowski purchased an ownership stake in the Cup Series team Roush Fenway Racing, turning it into Roush Fenway Keselowski Racing.

 Keselowski Advanced Manufacturing

 Established in early 2018 by Keselowski, Keselowski Advanced Manufacturing (KAM) was founded on the premise of celebrating American manufacturing, with an emphasis on additive manufacturing (also known as metal 3D printing).
 Specialties also include CNC machining, quality control through scanning capabilities, and engineering design.
 KAM's vertically integrated company model is aimed at providing end-to-end capabilities for customers from engineering to prototype, to post-processing to delivery.
 The company held its official launch on January 24, 2019.

+In 2024, KAM announced a merger with the Florida-based manufacturing company ADDMAN.
+Keselowski remained involved by becoming a commercial advisor on ADDMAN’s board of directors.

 Personal life

-On February 4, 2015, Keselowski announced that he and his girlfriend, Paige White, were expecting their first child, a girl.
-The baby, Scarlett, was born in 2015.
-On December 11, 2016, Keselowski announced his engagement with White.
-In 2019, they had another baby girl, Autumn.
+Keslowski is married to Paige White, and the couple has two daughters and two sons.

 In popular media

 Keselowski is featured as himself alongside Penske teammate Joey Logano in the movie Sharknado 3: Oh Hell No!.

-Keselowski guest-starred in various episodes of the cancelled sitcom Sullivan & Son.
+Keselowski guest-starred in multiple episodes of the TBS sitcom Sullivan & Son.

 Keselowski had a cameo as a security guard in the 2017 film Logan Lucky.